rchrdmess/MS2_macroBLASTER/README.md

 The website was navigated using Apple's Voice Over and aria labels were added to provide a coherent narrative to visually impaired users.

-On deploying to GitHub, some alignment issues were noted when viewed on a phone for the first time and adjusted acordingly using Google Chrome's inspect feature.
-(See 'Bugs' below)
+On deploying to GitHub, some alignment issues with the activity buttons were noted when viewed on a phone for the first time and adjusted acordingly using Google Chrome's inspect feature.
+(See 'Bugs' below).

+Automated testing was used throughout the build of the macro calculator's main functionality.
+To do this, each input stage (gender, goal, personal statistics, activity level) was isolated, created and tested before moving onto the next input.

+Manual testing was used afterwards to check the inputs returned the correct outputs and that all the HTML links were accurate.

 ### HTML Validation